kubeflow/website/content/en/docs/components/pipelines/v2/pipelines/pipeline-basics.md

 weight = 1
 +++

 While components have three authoring approaches, pipelines have one authoring approach: they are defined with a pipeline function decorated with the [`@dsl.pipeline`][dsl-pipeline] decorator.
-Take the following pipeline `pythagorean`, which implements the Pythagorean theorem as a pipeline via simple arithmetic components:
+Take the following pipeline, `pythagorean`, which implements the Pythagorean theorem as a pipeline via simple arithmetic components:

 ```python
 from kfp import dsl